serain/k8s-lab/README.md

 > Caution: during setup some binaries are pulled from remote URLs without integrity checks, theoretically opening the installation to supply-chain attacks

-While this repo should provide a secure bare cluster, it was only designed with training in mind.
+That being said, this cluster isn't hardened and was built with training in mind.
 I do not recommend it for production use.

 ## Limitations and Known Issues